 It is easier to commit fraud against you if you are a willing participant.
 If you are complicit in making payments to fraudsters, financial institutions will use this as a means of denying any refund claims.
-However, the definition of ‘complicit’ is gradually changing in favour of consumers and more safeguards are being implemented along with greater awareness.
+However, the definition of ‘complicit’ is gradually changing in favour of consumers, and more safeguards are in place, along with greater awareness.

 This article is not a suggestion that every deviation from everyday practices is an attempt to commit fraud against you, but rather encouraging you to be sceptical and make judgement whenever something does deviate.

 Robert is an information security professional with over 20 years of experience across a diverse range of organisations, both in the UK and internationally.
 Robert graduated in 1997 with an honours degree in software engineering for security and safety-critical systems.
 Robert is contactable directly through Telegram.